ndriqimlahu/moonlight-tizen/README.md

 - Client Requirements — You must have a Samsung TV with Tizen OS starting from model year `2020 (Tizen 5.5) or later`.

-- Host Requirements — You must have a Gaming PC with a GPU capable of hardware decoding and that meets the [system requirements](https://docs.lizardbyte.dev/projects/sunshine/latest/index.html#%EF%B8%8F-system-requirements) to ensure optimal performance.
+- Host Requirements — You must have a powerful PC with a GPU capable of hardware decoding that meets the [system requirements](https://docs.lizardbyte.dev/projects/sunshine/latest/index.html#%EF%B8%8F-system-requirements) to ensure optimal streaming performance.

 - Network Requirements — You need a mid-range or high-end wireless router with a good wireless connection to your client using `5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax)` and a good wired connection to your host using the `CAT5e ethernet or better` which is strongly recommended.